gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.GetSpriteReferenceOrNull(string) Method

-(Cross-Game compatible) Gets a sprite reference by name for this mod, returning null if the texture hasn't currently been
+Gets a sprite reference by name for this mod, returning null if the texture hasn't currently been
 loaded instead of an invalid SpriteReference

 ```csharp